Borek78/how-to-create-pandita/_includes/audiobook/1-how-to-make-an-audiobook.md

-# HOW TO MAKE A BUDDHIST AUDIOBOOK
+# COPYRIGHT AND BUDDHIST AUDIOBOOKS

 From 2005 to 2015 I was publishing Dhamma books in czech language for free distribution.
 Dharma zdarma (Free Dharma) was the name of the project.
-The website of the project is still available on www.dharmazdarma.cz. <br><br>
+The website of the project is still available on [www.dharmazdarma.cz.](http://www.dharmazdarma.cz/) <br><br>

 It was quite easy to organize.
 There were just a few steps involved.<br><br>
 <span>1.</span>Asking the author for his permission.<br>